sarahheayoon/sarahheayoon/README.md

 # Hey, I'm Sarah

-My interest in data science began in my last year of college when I found my passion in visualizing data.
+My interest in data science began in my last two years of college when I found my passion in visualizing data.
 I am a visual learner and it is so much more intuitive and exciting to provide insights with all kinds of graphs.
 I am curious about many differnt things.
 I loves big ideas and making them happen.
 I go into data science projects with an entrepreneurial and user-driven mindset.
 I'm a project management enthusiast with a passion for data-driven innovative solutions.
 Strongly believe that no problem is too hard if you break it down into smaller pieces. 🚀

 I have experience working in high-growth fintech startups, digital marketing, and client management.
 Above all, I'm excited about disruptive ideas that can create global change and elevate quality of life.